Hassan Chaitou: Safa

 Coming through the youth system, Chaitou began his senior career at Lebanese Second Division side Khoyol during the 2011–12 season.
 Following two seasons, Lebanese Premier League club Safa announced the signing of Chaitou on 7 March 2013.
 In his first season at Safa, Chaito won the 2013 Lebanese Super Cup, beating Shabab Sahel 2–1 in the final.
 During the 2013–14 season, Chaito played four league games.
 The following season (2014–15), Chaito did not feature in the league for Safa.

 Ansar

 In 2015 Chaitou joined Ansar.
 He became a regular for the team, playing 15 league games during the 2015–16 season.
 The following season, in 2016–17, Chaitou helped his side win the 2016–17 Lebanese FA Cup; he scored three goals in 13 league games that season.
 In 2020–21, Chaitou helped Ansar win their first league title since 2007, and their 14th overall.
 He also helped Ansar win the double, beating Nejmeh in the 2020–21 Lebanese FA Cup final on penalty shoot-outs.

+During his final seasons at Ansar, Chaitou missed time after suffering a fractured ankle that required surgery.
+Chaitou remained with Ansar until 2023, serving as club captain before departing for Safa.